N64-Freak/Xbox-CPU-interposer/Hardware/README.md

 ## Install the CPU
 Now on to the most important step of soldering the CPU itself.
 Get your solder paste out and add a drop to every single of the 370 solder pad for the CPU.
 Then position the CPU on there and get back to your bga rework station and get it soldered down.

+Note: Once the CPU is installed you can test the motherboard!

 When done it should look like this:
 <p align="center">
 <img width="300" height="352" src="./../Images/IMG_4954.jpg">